sachin21/space2underscore/README.md

 # Space2underscore
 ## What
-Convert to underscore the space
+Change the space into underscore.

 ## Installation